Natchathiram

 Natchathiram is a 1980 Indian Tamil-language film written and directed by Dasari Narayana Rao and starring Sripriya.
 It is a remake of the 1978 Telugu film Sivaranjani.
-The film also has Hariprasath and Mohan Babu as Sripriya's cunning husband.
+The film also has Hari Prasad as Sripriya's fan and Mohan Babu as Sripriya's cunning husband.
 Sivaji Ganesan, Rajinikanth, Kamal Haasan, Savithri, K. R. Vijaya, Manjula Vijayakumar, Srividya and Pushpalatha played guest roles.
 It was released on 12 April 1980.

 Plot

 A movie buff befriends a popular actress and believes that she is leading a happy life, until one day he sees an unknown man making an attempt on her life.